 In 1969 I started evening classes to pass my RAE exam.
 The course was held in a local school under the tutelage of John Hardy, G3KND.
-I passed the exam at the first attempt in May 1970, but was determined to hold out the for the 12 WPM Morse test and a full license.
+I passed the exam at the first attempt in May 1970, but was determined to hold out for the 12 WPM Morse test and a full license.

-Briefly back in Farnborough again, I joined another evening class led by Colin, G3XUU, to learn Morse code and in November 1976, finally passed the Morse test at a coastal radio station in Southampton and upgraded to my Class A license, G4FON.
+Briefly back in Farnborough again, I joined another evening class led by Colin, G3XUU, to learn Morse code and in November 1976, finally passed the Morse test at the coastal radio station in Southampton and upgraded to my Class A license, G4FON.

-From 1981 to 1984 I was G4FON/W9 while living in Chicago and then G4FON/W1 until 1989 while living in the Boston area.
+From 1981 to 1984, I was G4FON/W9 while living in Chicago and then G4FON/W1 while living in the Boston area.

-This website reflects my main interests; QRP CW operating, homebrew construction and the contesting.
+This website reflects my main interests; CW operating, homebrew construction and contesting.
 You are encouraged to look around and make use of anything you find.
 I would love to hear about anything you find useful, so drop me an

 On this website you will find a CW trainer which I wrote to build my CW speed back up, construction notes for homebrew equipment and aerials and a logging programme for the Palm OS.
 You will also find my latest programme, a Windows based CW Contest trainer.

-More recently, I visited the Farnborough and District Amateur Radio Society for a meeting and renewed some old friendships and I am an active member of both the Oxford and District Amateur Radio Society and the Newbury and District Amateur Radio Society.
+I visited the Farnborough and District Amateur Radio Society for a meeting and renewed some old friendships and I am an active member of both the Oxford and District Amateur Radio Society and the Newbury and District Amateur Radio Society.